Agency Main Banner Content

 Lake Michigan faces many challenges, including:

 - The continuing accumulation of historical contaminants, such as polychlorinated biphenyls (PCBs) and mercury (Hg), in fish tissues.

-- The constant threat of new aquatic and terrestrial invasive species, such as phragmites, sea lampreys, quagga mussels, and Asian carp, pushing out native species and disrupting the ecosystem.
+- The constant threat of new aquatic and terrestrial invasive species, such as phragmites, sea lampreys, zebra and quagga mussels, and Asian carp, pushing out native species and disrupting the ecosystem.

 - Excessive concentrations of Escherichia coli (E. coli) and other harmful bacteria from sewer system discharges and other sources leading to beach closures.

 - Nonpoint source pollution of nutrients, such as nitrogen and phosphorus, which have the potential to lead to harmful algal blooms.

 The majority of these challenges are due to the impacts of human society, which brought with it municipal wastewater, industrial discharges, and the development of chemicals whose effects were not fully known at the time they were developed.
 Due to these past impacts, we as a society are now faced with the responsibility to take control of the impacts of our former actions and work to restore and protect this vast natural resource.

 Working Together To Protect Lake Michigan